-According to Solar Victoria, one in every five homes has installed solar panels on their roof –that number would potentially rise further with the Victorian Government’s incentives to push Victorians towards the use of renewable energy.
-With more rebates and subsidies coming in Victoria, maybe you would want to know how to choose the right solar panel for your home.
-Let’s get into some considerations you should look into before selecting your solar panel installation!
+According to Solar Victoria, one in every five homes has installed solar panels on their roof.
+That number could potentially increase with the state government’s incentives to encourage Victorians to use renewable energy.
+With more rebates and subsidies announced, maybe you’re one of the many Victorians ready to make the transition to solar energy.
+If so, you’ll want to know how to choose the right solar panel for your home.
+Let’s look at some of the factors you’ll need to consider before selecting your solar panel installation.

 Find the right solar panels for your system installation.